-The Lasallian Student Life Office of Christian Brothers consists of three integral components in a single program: faith, service, and community.
+Christian Brothers Lasallian Student Life Office consists of three integral components in a single program: faith, service, and community.
 Together, program directors of Campus Ministry, Christian Service, and Student Activities work collaboratively with students to organize, promote and present multiple student events and experiences throughout the year.
 These programs are directed from the Lasallian Student Life Office (LSLO).